-At their core, mainframes are high-performance computers with large amounts of memory and processors that process billions of simple calculations and transactions in real time.
-The mainframe is critical to commercial databases, transaction servers, and applications that require high resiliency, security, and agility.
+At their core, mainframes are high-performance computers with large amounts of memory and data processors that process billions of simple calculations and transactions in real time.
+A mainframe computer is critical to commercial databases, transaction servers, and applications that require high resiliency, security and agility.

-Today’s mainframes are much smaller than the early “Big Iron” machines.
+Today’s mainframe computers are much smaller than the early “Big Iron” machines.
 With a standard 19” rack, the latest mainframe seamlessly coexists with other platforms in the data center.
-One IBM z15™ single-frame system requires 75 percent less floor space than x86 2U servers running the same workloads and throughput – and reduces power consumption by 40 percent.
+One IBM Z single-frame system requires 75 percent less floor space than x86 2U servers running the same workloads and throughput – and reduces power consumption by 40 percent.

 Learn how IBM mainframes can reduce energy consumption by 75%, space by 50%, and the CO2e footprint by over 850 metric tons annually.¹

 Learn more about the newest IBM mainframe: IBM z16™

 Use this learning system to go from a novice to a skilled mainframer.

 Use these tutorials to create an app that accesses the mainframe.